dburucu/mail-attachments-archiver/README.md

  * `delete_email_no_attachments` specifies if the program should delete emails without attachments
  * `mark_as_read_no_match` specifies if the program should mark as read emails not matching the configured rules
  * `delete_email_no_match` specifies if the program should delete emails not matching the configured rules
+ * `move_mail` specifies if the program should move an email after its attachments are stored/archived
+ * `move_to_folder` specifies the folder to move an email after its attachments are stored/archived
+ * `move_to_date_subfolder` specifies if the program should move an email to an date subfolder after its attachments are stored/archived
+ * `move_mail_no_attachments` specifies if the program should move emails without attachments
+ * `move_to_folder_no_attachments` specifies the folder to move emails without attachments
+ * `move_to_date_subfolder_no_attachments` specifies if the program should move emails without attachments to an date subfolder
+ * `move_mail_no_attachments` specifies if the program should move emails not matching the configured rules
+ * `move_to_folder_no_attachments` specifies the folder to move emails not matching the configured rules
+ * `move_to_date_subfolder_no_attachments` specifies if the program should move emails not matching the configured rules to an date subfolder

 ### Notes ###

 This program is an extended and customized version of a [code snipped found on Stack Overflow](http://stackoverflow.com/questions/10182499/how-do-i-download-only-unread-attachments-from-a-specific-gmail-label).